Canadian Private Capital Investment School

 What You Learn

-- Explaining the post-COVID Canadian equity markets
+- An overview of the Canadian equity market

-- Exploring the (new) future of investing
+- The future of investing

-- Managing portfolio companies in transitional risk
+- Managing portfolio companies

 - Deal flow